 It is the dream of most couples to have children and complete their family.
 But sometimes, this dream may be impossible to achieve due to infertility or advanced maternal age.
 Infertility is the inability to get pregnant after months or even years of trying.
 A lot of couples and individuals dealing with infertility may have given up hope, but the good news is that they can still actualize their family dreams using fresh or frozen donor eggs.

 The new practices in infertility treatments and the generosity of many women have given Intended Parents the chance to have babies through egg donation.
 At Lucina Egg Bank, we thoroughly screen donors to ensure the recipients get high-quality, viable eggs with the best chances of resulting in a pregnancy.

 For women who cannot conceive naturally with their own eggs, using donor eggs is a very good option.
-It is also an excellent option for gay couples and single men who need eggs to create an embryo for surrogacy.
+It is also an excellent option for gay couple/single individual who is planning to become a parent and need eggs to create an embryo for surrogacy.
 In this case, the doctor uses eggs from a young woman to help achieve pregnancy.
 These eggs are injected with sperm to produce an embryo, which is then transferred into the womb of the surrogate or intended mother via IVF (in vitro fertilization).

 When thinking of using donor eggs, it is good to ask your fertility doctor whether fresh eggs or frozen ones will better for you.
 A lot of couples and individuals prefer frozen eggs to fresh ones for the following reasons:

 In frozen donor cycles, there is no need to sync the donor’s menstrual cycle with that of the intended mother.
 The Egg Donor has already donated her eggs, so the fertility doctor can proceed to the remainder of the IVF when the recipient is ready.
 Plus, you don’t need to wait for the Egg Donor to be available for another cycle.